prometheusresearch/htsql/doc/showcase.rst

                AND c.credits > 2)
     GROUP BY d.name;

-In a common optimization of this query, we replace the correlated subquery with a ``GROUP BY`` projection.
-This gives us both row/column and link/filter conflation, further obfuscating the business inquiry.
+In a common optimization, the correlated subquery is replaced with a ``GROUP BY`` projection.
+This encoding further obfucates the business inquiry by conflating in two ways --- row/column and link/filter.

 .. htsql::
    :cut: 4